SurrealDB Docs Logo

 DEFINE EVENT statement

 Events allow you to define custom logic that is executed when a record is created, updated, or deleted.
-These events are triggered automatically after data modifications in the record, giving you access to the state of the record before $before and after $after the change.
+These events are triggered automatically within the current transaction after data modifications in the record, giving you access to the state of the record before $before and after $after the change.

 Note